-Aberdeen City Council has again signed up to the WWF initiative which encourages people, businesses and organisations, to switch off their lights at a set time to demonstrate support for people and wildlife threatened by climate change.
+By lunchtime today 65 people in Aberdeen had signed up to Earth Hour, pledging to switch off their lights for one hour on 23 March to demonstrate support for people and wildlife threatened by climate change.

 This year's Earth Hour is celebrating the power of nature - the way renewable energy can move us away from fossil fuels and help reduce global carbon emissions.
 This is especially important in Scotland with our wealth of natural assets such as wind, tidal and wave.